We hold an annual appointment round for part-time board positions in:

 Directors appointed to a board are preferred to be proficient in the primary capabilities they nominate.
 They are also expected to attain the foundation level on all remaining capabilities within their first year after appointment.

-The framework provides more information on the capabilities.
 Please note that for HealthShare Victoria and Forensicare, additional capabilities are listed in the relevant position description.

 Employees of Victorian Government departments, statutory authorities (including public health services, public hospitals and multi-purpose services) and other entities (but excluding local government) are classified as employees of the Victorian Public Service.